typesense/typesense-website/docs-site/content/0.22.1/api/documents.md

 #### geo_precision

-Similarly, you can bucket all geo points into "groups" using the `geo_precision` parameter.
+Similarly, you can bucket all geo points into "groups" using the `geo_precision` parameter, so that all results within this group will have the same "geo distance score".

 ```shell
 'sort_by' : 'location(48.853, 2.344, geo_precision: 2mi):asc, popularity:desc'
 ```

-This will bucket all points into 2 mile groups so that the popularity metric can fall through.
+This will bucket the results into 2-mile groups and force records within each bucket into a tie for "geo score", so that the popularity metric can be used to tie-break and sort results within each bucket.

 ## Federated / Multi Search
 You can send multiple search requests in a single HTTP request, using the Multi-Search feature.
 This is especially useful to avoid round-trip network latencies incurred otherwise if each of these requests are sent in separate HTTP requests.

 You can also use this feature to do a **federated search** across multiple collections in a single HTTP request.
+For eg: in an ecommerce products dataset, you can show results from both a "products" collection, and a "brands" collection to the user, by searching them in parallel with a `multi_search` request.

 <Tabs :tabs="['JavaScript','PHP','Python','Ruby','Dart','Java','Shell']">
   <template v-slot:JavaScript>